AVAILABLE 24/7 | FREE CONSULTATION

 Over 100 mg = 1st degree

-Any other drug and their potential charges may be found in New Jersey law N.J.S.A 2C:35.
+Any other drug and its potential charges may be found in New Jersey law N.J.S.A 2C:35.

 How Long Do You Go to Jail for Drug Possession in NJ?